clampz/clampz.github.io/_posts/2017-09-6-twctf-swap.md

 $2 = 6295616        <--- memcpy
 ```

-  we also need to know which addresses effect control of execution, we know the stack does but its randomized. the relocations section effects execution, this includes both the global offset table and the program linkage table. and they're both at static addresses without the program independant executable (PIE) protection. one thing i noticed that i felt was of note is that memcpy and exit have static addresses in their got entries. the rest of the entries in the got seem like randomized addresses:
+  we also need to know which addresses effect control of execution, we know the stack does but its randomized. the relocations section effects execution, this includes both the global offset table (GOT) and the program linkage table (PLT). and they're both at static addresses without the program independant executable (PIE) protection. one thing i noticed that i felt was of note is that memcpy and exit have static addresses in their got entries. the rest of the entries in the got seem like randomized addresses:

 ```
 gef➤  dereference 0x0000000000601000 10